MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 Here's what you'll need to do:

 1. Uninstall VMM from the cluster nodes that you want to upgrade, while choosing to retain the database.
-2. We strongly recommend that you upgrade the operating system to Windows Server Technical Preview on the VMM management server.
+2. We strongly recommend that you upgrade the operating system to Windows Server 2016 on the VMM management server.

 	- If you choose to not upgrade Windows, delete the high availability VMM resource group from the failover cluster.
 	- If you choose to upgrade Windows: